- People First

 - Statistics covering enforcement and litigation statistics and A-D-A changes.

 - EEOC Efforts for Veterans with Disabilities contains an employer guide that helps to explain rights and responsibilities for veterans with disabilities in the workplace.

 Additionally many EEOC offices have bilingual staff available to make presentations.
 EEOC information materials and other publications are available at no cost, including many in languages other than English.
-Order publications from their website using their publications request form.
+Visit the EEOC Publications page to download free publications.